ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/FinancialPack/pack-tracking-return-packing.md

 4. Based on your preferences, select either the **Post** action or **Post and Print** for processing.

 > [!WARNING]
-> When using the Correction option in the Returnable Packaging Journal, posting does not pair entries based on the configured criteria.
+> When using the Correction option in the Returnable Packaging Journal, posting does not apply entries based on the configured criteria.

 ### Purchasing Goods Including Returnable Packaging